Feb 20, 2017 8:30 AM CET

 The Board, or a committee established by the Board, shall in accordance with the AGM decision:

-(h) be responsible for the detailed design and implementation of LTIP 2016;
+(a) be responsible for the detailed design and implementation of LTIP 2017;

+In connection with the delivery of shares to the participants in LTIP 2017, the Board shall furthermore be entitled to offer cash-settlement in order to cover the participant’s taxation costs.
 The Board may also resolve on the implementation of an alternative cash based incentive program for participants in countries where the acquisition of Saving Shares or allotment of Matching and/or Performance Shares is not appropriate, as well as if otherwise considered appropriate.
-Such alternative incentive program shall to the extent practically possible be designed to correspond to the terms of LTIP 2016.
+Such alternative incentive program shall to the extent practically possible be designed to correspond to the terms of LTIP 2017.

-The Board proposes that the AGM resolves that the transfer of up to 420,000 Com Hem shares under LTIP 2016 (includes a 21 percent buffer in the event the share price materially deviates from SEK 74.85 per share when the program is launched) may take place in accordance with the conditions stated herein.
+The Board proposes that the AGM resolves that the transfer of up to 360,000 Com Hem shares under LTIP 2017 (includes a 20 percent buffer to compensate for any dividends paid on the underlying share during the qualification period) may take place in accordance with the conditions stated herein.
 The number is calculated on the basis of maximum participation and fulfilment of performance targets.
-Transfers of shares to participants in LTIP 2016 shall be made without consideration on the date and under the other conditions on which participants in LTIP 2016 are entitled to acquire shares.
-The number of Com Hem shares that may be transferred under LTIP 2016 may be subject to customary recalculations as a result of bonus issue, split, rights issue and/or similar events.
+Transfers of shares to participants in LTIP 2017 shall be made without consideration on the date and under the other conditions on which participants in LTIP 2017 are entitled to acquire shares.
+The number of Com Hem shares that may be transferred under LTIP 2017 may be subject to customary recalculations as a result of bonus issue, split, rights issue and/or similar events.

 C. Agreement on delivery via a third party